NEOZEO64/hivecom/README.md

 <img src="./img/temperature-dependancy.png" width=70%>

 However, sometimes the upload process failed and I didn't know, what to do exactly with this data.
-Having a low-temperature oven or some
+Having a low-temperature oven or an calibrated temperature sensor would help xD